Pence expected to launch presidential campaign next week in Iowa

 Iowa is a top priority for the emerging Pence campaign, and the former vice president plans to visit the Hawkeye State almost weekly until the Iowa caucuses, according to GOP sources.
 He is expected to make a considerable effort to appeal to evangelical voters, a crucial voting bloc in the state, and a bloc Pence can appeal to given his own identity as an evangelical Christian.

-CBS News chief election and campaign correspondent Robert Costa says Pence will underscore his traditional conservative and evangelical roots in Iowa as he makes an appeal there.
-In New Hampshire, Costa reports Pence will focus on his economic message and jobs, and talk about his record with the Trump administration.
-In South Carolina, Pence is expected to emphasize national security matters.
+On the campaign trail, Pence plans to tailor his message in some of the early-voting states.
+In Iowa, he'll be underscoring his traditional conservative and evangelical roots.
+In New Hampshire, he'll focus on his economic message and jobs and talk about his record with the Trump administration.
+And in South Carolina, Pence is expected to emphasize national security matters.

-Costa reports Pence is expected to make a contrast with Trump and DeSantis.
+Pence is expected to try to portray the contrast he presents with Trump and DeSantis.
 For Trump, Pence will likely highlight Trump's record on long-term federal spending, and programs like Medicare and Social Security.
-On DeSantis, Pence is expected to bring up the Disney situation, and foreign policy issues like Ukraine.
-One Pence ally told Costa that South Carolina's Scott might be the closest political profile to Pence, but didn't expect Pence to try to go after Scott.
+On DeSantis, Pence is expected to bring up the Florida governor's antipathy with Disney, and his foreign policy stance on Ukraine.
+One Pence ally suggested that politically, South Carolina's Tim Scott might be the closest political profile to Pence, but did not expect Pence to be critical of Scott on the trail.

 for more features.